rapportive-oss/ampex/README.markdown

 The Ampex (`&X`) library provides a Metavariable X that can be used in conjunction with the unary ampersand to create anonymous blocks in a slightly more readable way than the default.
-It was inspired by the clever `Symbol#to_proc` method which handles the most common case very elegantly, and discussion with Sam Stokes who created an earlier version.
+It was inspired by the clever `Symbol#to_proc` method which handles the most common case very elegantly, and discussion with Sam Stokes about creating lazy enumerators in ruby.

 Usage
 -----